 Additional ways that the new I2L system accelerates time to market include:

 - Concurrency.
 In the new system, activities within stages (and even the stages) overlap.
 Indeed, the notion of a “stage,” where certain tasks must be completed before moving to the next stage, is less relevant in this new system.
 An example is ordering production equipment while the project is still in the testing stage, well before the formal “go-to-launch” decision is made.
 Yes, it’s risky, but overlapping the launch stage with testing may save months of time (see Exhibit 3, page 24).

 - Making the fuzzy front end less fuzzy.
 There is more emphasis on removing the fuzzy front end, so that the project is clearly scoped and key unknowns, risks and uncertainties are identified as early as possible.
 For example, Procter & Gamble’s new Agile Innovation Management (AIM) system forces a very deliberate focus on the scoping of the project in their SIMPL (Simplified Initiative Management and Product Launch) stage-and-gate process.
 By identifying the risks early on and defining whether or not new technology might be required, many downstream problems can be averted and much time saved.

 - Robust IT.
 A number of leading software suppliers have created IT systems in support of the I2L system, designed to reduce work, provide better communication and accelerate the process.
-Such tools include managing the project, pre-populating documents (such as business cases and launch plans), resource management and even idea capture and handling—and they are reputed to reduce time and project workload by as much as
+Such tools include managing the project, pre-populating documents (such as business cases and launch plans), resource management and even idea capture and handling—and they are reputed to reduce time and project workload by as much as 30 percent.

 Integrating the Evidence